SplitBN/SYSEngine/README.md

 ## Scheduling

-**Schedule** lets developers define tasks that trigger whenever the configurator wants — daily, weekly, monthly, or on specific dates, with flexible timing.
+**Scheduling** lets developers define tasks that trigger whenever the configurator wants — daily, weekly, monthly, or on specific dates, with flexible timing.
 You can assign a task **identifier** or use the schedule without identifiers.
 The system supports **handling missed tasks** (when the server is offline) and flexible time formats (AM/PM, no minutes, etc.).

 ---